 Finally, sometimes you just have to accept the loss associated with a suboptimal shipping request and move on.
 But be sure that moving onward is also moving upward.

-IL2000 specializes in using freight auditing as a tool for finding billing errors, resolving them, and working with you to eliminate the problem in future billing cycles.
-Check out this blog post about capacity calculation.
-It’s just one example of how auditing plays a crucial role in supply chain optimization.
+IL2000 specializes in using freight auditing as a tool for finding billing errors, resolving them, and working with you to eliminate the problem in future billing cycles, while also ensuring you're actually paying for used capacity, not empty space and wasted resources.

 Here’s how IL2000 can help with freight billing

 We’ve established that freight billing is important, deceptively complex, and particularly prone to errors both small and large.
-Let’s look at how a 3PL can radically alter the equation.
+Let’s look at how a logistics-as-a-service (LaaS) partner can radically alter the equation.

 Get rid of busy work with billing managed for you

-A good 3PL will manage freight billing on your behalf.
-A great 3PL will proactively manage your billing, saving you time and frustration, sure, but also eliminating unnecessary administrative friction between you, your clients, and the carriers you use.
+A good partner will manage freight billing on your behalf.
+A great partner will proactively manage your billing, saving you time and frustration, sure, but also eliminating unnecessary administrative friction between you, your clients, and the carriers you use.

 Pay less on freight